Bruce-Devlin/CodeTest_2iTesting/README.md

 My code will sometimes exceed Value 2 as it gets to the closest value to X.

-The application also accepts arguments to multiply the values (seperated by a space.)
+The application also accepts arguments to multiply the values (seperated by a space).

+# Notes after completing
+- There is a flaw in loop 2 & 3 when the code is appending the number before values.
+This could be fixed fairly easily but, unfortunately I ran out of time.
+- I have dyscalculia and so I found this code test to be quite challenging but I didn't let  this stop me for doing my best to understand and solve the problem.